 A series of 3 virtual classroom visits: 30 – 45 minutes each

-K-12 teachers and their students will be matched with a team of two UCSF volunteers for three virtual visits over the course of the spring semester.
-The series of visits is designed for students to get to know UCSF volunteers (biomedical graduate students or medical/pharmacy/dental students), what they do, and why and how they got into their profession.
-Each session will be interactive with time for students to ask questions.
+K-12 teachers and their students were matched with a team of two UCSF volunteers for three virtual visits over the course of the spring semester.
+The series of visits was designed for students to get to know UCSF volunteers (biomedical graduate students or medical/pharmacy/dental students), what they do, and why and how they got into their profession.
+Each session was interactive with time for students to ask questions.